lotkey/free-sample-libraries-sfz/README.md

 All of my free sample libraries with SFZ files configured for any SFZ-based sampler.

 ## The Libraries
+### Baritone Stratocaster
+The Stratocaster in question is my MIM Fender Blacktop Stratocaster.
+I have swapped out the neck for a Warmoth Baritone Conversion Neck (28 5/8" scale).
+I have replaced the pickups with a Dimarzio D Activator in the bridge and added a coil split.

+I have recorded two libraries with the Baritone Stratocaster: Humbucker and Split Coil.
+As the name suggests, the humbucker library is recorded with the full humbucker.
+The split coil library is recorded with the north coil of the humbucker.

+#### Velocity Map
+0 - 32: Medium Velocity Palm Mutes
+33 - 63: High Velocity Palm Mutes
+64 - 96: Medium Velocity Open Notes
+97 - 127: High Velocity Open Notes

+### Shecter Bass
+The bass in question is my Schecter Diamond Series Elite-5.
+I have made no modifications.
+The pickups are the default EMG HZ pickups.

+I have recorded one library with this bass.

+#### Velocity Map
+0 - 63: Medium Velocity Open Notes
+64 - 127: High Velocity Open Notes

 ## What is SFZ?